AFTAN-hoshino/Nac_civs/README.md

 # This mod adds Civs from the imaginary continent of N.A.C.

-We bring you the first installment of Aftan civilization mods .
+Our first installment of NAC civilizations by AfutanHoshino.